-In order to address Utah's critical water issues, iUTAH has established a statewide network of researchers to explore how variables such as population growth, climate change, and land use affect water sustainability. iUTAH's three research areas focus on:
+In order to address Utah's critical water issues, iUTAH established a statewide network of researchers to explore how variables such as population growth, climate change, and land use affect water sustainability. iUTAH's three research areas focused on:

-- Assessing water use behaviors and decisions, and how these influence the urban environment; and
+- Assessing water use behaviors and decisions, and how these influence the urban environment

 iUTAH Experimental Watersheds:

-iUTAH researchers are collecting climate and water data in three targeted watersheds in Utah to measure aspects of the water cycle in the atmosphere, on land, and in streams along the Wasatch Front.
+iUTAH researchers collected climate and water data in three targeted watersheds in Utah to measure aspects of the water cycle in the atmosphere, on land, and in streams along the Wasatch Front.

 What is a watershed?